In this article you will learn some information to master PP

 Make it stick and know how to remove the print

-Before taking out your finished print, let it cool down as slowly as possible so it contracts uniformly and the tensions are mellowed.
+Before removing your finished print, let it cool down as slow as possible so it contracts uniformly and the tensions are mellowed.
 Once it is cooled, remove the print carefully.
 Here are some more tips that will help you in removing your prints:

-PP is translucent, this means that if you print it with infill, this will be visible.
-If you want your parts to look better, increase the wall line count and set the infill percentage to 0% when possible to give your part a better quality look.
+PP is translucent, this means that if you print it with infill, it will be visible.
+If you want your parts to look better, increase the wall line count and set the infill percentage to 0% when possible.

 Printing with supports